TosbackCgusBridge-Bot/CGUs-versions/Phoenix/Privacy Policy.md

 If you do not wish to receive marketing email communications from us, you may express your choice where indicated on the applicable email or other communication, or click here.

-If you do not wish to receive marketing telephone calls or mailings, you may express your choice to opt-out by emailing Office.ComplianceUOPX@phoenix.edu.
+If you do not wish to receive marketing telephone calls or mailings, you may express your choice to opt out by emailing Office.ComplianceUOPX@phoenix.edu.

 Under California’s Shine the Light law, Cal.
 Civ.
 Code § 1798.83, we provide California residents the ability to opt out of disclosures to Education Partners for direct marketing purposes.
 To opt out of these disclosures at no cost, email Office.ComplianceUOPX@phoenix.edu.